The key is simple. Use cameras for security, not surveillance.

 • Where guests enter and exit

-• What risks you want to reduc
+• What risks you want to reduce

 • How you will inform guests